 When you take the time to choose the right agave for your setting, you can expect many years of enjoyment from one (or more) of these dramatic and beautiful ornamental plants.

-These plants are slow growing and can be rather pricey, but if you purchase seed, you can save a bit of money and enjoy the adventure of growing succulents from seed.
-Alternately, you might wish to seek out a local horticultural society and befriend a fellow, succulent enthusiast.
+These plants are slow-growing and can be rather pricey, but if you purchase seed, you can save a bit of money and enjoy the adventure of growing succulents from seed.

 This video looks at growing Agaves in North Carolina and the best ones for your garden.

-Remember that most agave send out copious numbers of pups on a fairly regular basis, so people who are in possession of a mature plant will surely have good advice and lovely little plants to share with you.
+Remember that most agaves send out copious numbers of pups on a fairly regular basis, so people who are in possession of a mature Agave will surely have good advice and lovely little plants to share with you.

-- When planting keep crown above soil line
+- When planting, keep the crown above the soil line.

-- Soil should dry slowly but drain well.
-Mix – equals parts sharp sand, compost and a good potting mix
+- Plant using a well-draining succulent soil OR Mix equals parts sharp sand, compost, and a good potting mix.

-- During growing season begin with a dry balanced fertilizer, as the season progresses feed with complete liquid fertilizer once a month
+- During the growing season, begin with a dry, balanced fertilizer.
+As the season progresses, feed with complete liquid fertilizer once a month.

-- Provide plenty of light, most varieties agaves will handle full when potted
+- Provide plenty of light.
+Most varieties of agaves will handle full when potted.